Python vs Node.js for AI Development: What’s Best for Your Project in 2025?| Video

 Python is a high-level programming language known for its simplicity and readability.
 With Python, you can mainly do web development, automation, AI, and machine learning.

-About 48% of programmers worldwide use Python, which is hugely popular in the AI community because of its extensive libraries and frameworks.
+Approximately 48% of programmers worldwide use Python, which is highly popular in the AI community due to its extensive libraries and frameworks.

 If you’ve heard of TensorFlow or PyTorch, those are Python-based AI frameworks.
 Thanks to its intuitive syntax and powerful libraries, Python makes it easy to prototype ideas and crunch data.